bookpanda/bookpanda/src/template/README.md

 <h1 align="center"> Hi 👋 I'm Idhibhat (Margin) </h1>

-I'm a backend developer with a growing passion for **distributed systems**, infrastructure, and building tools that scale.
+I'm a software engineer with a growing passion for **distributed systems**, infrastructure, and building tools that scale.
 Currently a Computer Engineering undergrad graduating in 2026 — looking for internships and research opportunities in systems and software engineering.

 ## 🌱 A little about me